-At 8:30pm on March 24th millions of people across the world (yes, millions!) are turning off the lights for one hour to celebrate our shared home - Earth - and raise awareness about climate change.
-The lights-off event is coordinated by World Wildlife Fund (WWF) and celebrated in more than 187 countries and territories.
+At 8:30pm on March 24th millions of people across the world (yes, millions!) are turning off the lights for one hour to celebrate our shared home - Earth - and raise awareness about climate change during Earth Hour 2019.
+The lights-off event is coordinated by World Wildlife Fund (WWF event) and celebrated in more than 187 countries and territories.
 It's truly amazing.

 Since Earth Hour began in 2007 in Sydney, Australia, it has grown enormously as a grassroots movement, uniting people across different time zones for a worthy cause.
 As the lights go down, candles light up.
 The images are very cool.

 Of course, the real power of Earth Hour 2019 is that it calls on each of us to act as global citizens of one planet… and that’s not something we do nearly enough of.
 To tackle a problem like climate change, we have to act together.